lassenielsen/hapi/examples/README.txt

 The hello_world folder holds an example "Hello World" project, including source code and makefile.
 Assuming hapi has been correctly installed, enter this folder and type "make build" to compile the program to an executable.
-This example project is intended as a starting platform for making yout own projects - simply copy the folder, rename the .pi file to the desired project name, update the Makefile 'name' variable to the desired, and start programming.
+This example project is intended as a starting platform for making your own projects - simply copy the folder, rename the .pi file to the desired project name, update the Makefile 'name' variable to the desired, and start programming.

+The tutorial folder holds programs that shows the capabilities and syntax of hapi.
+This is intended as a way to learn the language for people who are used to programming in other languages.
+Each file <filename>.pi files in this folder can be compiled using the command "make <filename>".

 The compile folder holds programs that has been used to test the hapi compiler, but can also be used to learn the syntax of hapi.